Gomer0319/Armada_Tesda_WF/Week 1/03-Day3/A02-contact_form.md

    - Add the `required` attribute where necessary (for the name, email, and message fields).
    - Include comments (`<!-- -->`) to explain the purpose of key sections in your code.

+> **Note:** Avoid using any inline styles or attributes related to appearance at this stage.
+Though it is not a good practice, we will allow the use of `<br>` tag to add line breaks so that you can visualize the form layout.

 ---

 #### **Stretch Requirements**
 If you want to challenge yourself, consider adding these features:

 1. **Phone Number Field:**
-   - Add an input field for the user’s phone number (`<input type="tel">`).
+   - Add an input field for the user’s number.

 2. **Additional Fields:**
    - Add a dropdown (`<select>`) where the user can select their preferred contact method (e.g., Email, Phone).

 3. **Checkbox:**
-   - Add a checkbox for the user to confirm they agree to your privacy policy (e.g., "I agree to the terms and conditions").
+   - Add a checkbox for the user to confirm that the information and messages are final and correct.

 ---